NUbots/NUbots/module/purpose/KeyboardWalk/README.md

 ## Emits

-- `message::strategy::StandStill` to make the robot still while penalised
+- `message::strategy::StandStill` to make the robot still while not walking
-- `message::behaviour::state::Stability` to set the robot's initial stability state to standing
+- `message::behaviour::state::Stability` to set the robot's initial stability state
+- `message::strategy::FallRecovery` to enable getting up when fallen
+- `message::skill::Kick` to kick with left/right leg
+- `message::skill::Look` to look in desired direction
+- `message::skill::Walk` to walk with desired velocity

 ## Dependencies